 Dr Craig Taplin, paediatric endocrinologist (PCH/Telethon Kids Institute): Dr Taplin began working in the area of exercise and T1D in 2006 at The Barbara Davis Center for Childhood Diabetes in Colorado, USA, where he worked on the prevention of nocturnal hypoglycaemia after exercise.
 During a 10-year period working at Seattle Children’s Hospital, he and his team investigated and published methods to improve the quality of exercise education in diabetes clinics, how levels of fear of hypoglycaemia may impact exercise, and published data related to how often youth with T1D follow safety guidelines around exercise.
 Since joining PCH and Telethon Kids, he has been working on methods to systematically evaluate physical activity levels in youth with T1D, with the goal to incorporate this metric into routine clinical care and to identify youth who might benefit from activity interventions.

-Wayne Soon, research assistant (Telethon Kids Institute): Wayne is a PhD candidate who has recently had his thesis passed.
+Dr Wayne Soon, research assistant (Telethon Kids Institute): Dr Soon is a PhD candidate who has recently had his thesis passed.
 His area of research interest is exercise management for people with T1D.